Effect of mobility in the rock-paper-scissor dynamics with high mortality: Simulation results

 \section{Simulation results}

 {It has already been established \cite{bhattacharyya2020mortality} that the system has sharp dependence on natural death as compared to predation and reproduction.
 For a certain set of parameter values \cite{bhattacharyya2020mortality} the system also exhibits coexistence of all the species resulting from an unstable fixed point having all non-zero densities.
 Now, with the incorporation of diffusion (or mobility) the fluctuation expectedly increases in the dynamics.
-Figure \ref{fig1}(c-f) reports the density of the species with respect to time for two different death rates and two different diffusion rates. {In lower (higher) death rate, the density of each species shows a stable oscillation with high (small) amplitude.} However the fluctuations are noted to be increased considerably when the diffusion rate increases from $1.0\times10^{-7}$ [Fig.~\ref{fig1}(c) \& (d)] to $5.0\times10^{-4}$ [Fig.~\ref{fig1}(e) \& (f)].}
+Figure \ref{fig1}(c-f) reports the density of the species with respect to time for two different death rates and two different mobility rates. {In lower (higher) death rate, the density of each species shows a stable oscillation with high (small) amplitude.} However the fluctuations are noted to be increased considerably when the mobility rate increases from $1.0\times10^{-7}$ [Fig.~\ref{fig1}(c) \& (d)] to $5.0\times10^{-4}$ [Fig.~\ref{fig1}(e) \& (f)].}

-Increase of diffusion rate is observed to affect the average densities of the species significantly in the regime of high as well as low death rate.
-When death rate is high the average species densities remain very low leaving most of the lattice sites vacant for low diffusion (e.g see Fig.\ \ref{fig1}(d) for $d=4$).
+Increase of mobility rate is observed to affect the average densities of the species significantly in the regime of high as well as low death rate.
+When death rate is high the average species densities remain very low leaving most of the lattice sites vacant for low mobility (e.g see Fig.\ \ref{fig1}(d) for $d=4$).
 However, an increasing value of diffusion { enhances} the species densities for the same rate of death.
-We can see in Fig.~\ref{fig1}(f) that the average density of the species has been raised as diffusion becomes $5.0\times10^{-4}$.
+We can see in Fig.~\ref{fig1}(f) that the average density of the species has been raised as mobility becomes $5.0\times10^{-4}$.
 The situation becomes opposite when we are in the low death regime.
-Increasing diffusion lowers the species densities there. { This feature indicates that a coexistence regime may arise under high death rates within a critical boundary of diffusion } { We explore the combined effect of death rates and diffusion for finding the coexistence as well as the the extinction regime. }.
+Increasing mobility lowers the species densities there. { This feature indicates that a coexistence regime may arise under high death rates within a critical boundary of mobility } { We explore the combined effect of death rates and mobility for finding the coexistence as well as the the extinction regime. }.